top of page

 Wyoming Hunger Initiative's day-to-day operations and large projects are led by First Lady Jennie Gordon and her small but mighty team.
 Whether strategizing, fund raising, copy writing, preparing programs for launch, or managing any number of details that propel Wyoming Hunger Initiative's mission forward, everyone involved believes wholeheartedly that an effective solution to ending hunger in Wyoming is built upon an organized, efficient, and creative foundation.

 Trista Ostrom is a Wyoming native and graduate of the University of Wyoming where she received her Bachelor's in Education and Masters in Curriculum and Instruction.
 Trista is passionate about volunteering, civic responsibility, and making Wyoming the absolute best place to live.
 Prior to serving as Chief of Staff for First Lady Jennie Gordon, she was the Executive Director of the Wyoming Congressional Award Council and has logged thousands of volunteer hours of her own throughout Wyoming.
-She serves on the Board of Directors for the Wyoming State 4-H Foundation and as a member of the Cheyenne Frontier Days Art Show Committee.
+She serves on the Board of Directors for the Wyoming State 4-H Foundation and as a volunteer for Dano Youth Camp.
 She is an avid outdoorswoman, frequent domestic and international traveler, and dedicated mentor to many Wyoming teens.

 Willie Fowler